DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_aircraft.md

 <div class="panel-body">

 - `angle_of_attack` (float, default: 2.0): freestream angle of attack in degrees.
+- `fixed_lift_coeff` (float, default: -1.0): automatically vary the angle of attack to compute drag at the prescribed lift coefficient.
+Set it to -1.0 to disable.
 - `mach_number` (float, default: 0.3): freestream Mach number.
 - `reynolds_number` (float, default: 1000000.0): freestream Reynolds number.
 - `airfoil_profiles` (list[str], default: inherited from generate-cfd-mesh): wing airfoil profiles used for CST fitting when needed.